lebaston100/OBSliveTally/README.md

 - Open the OBSliveTally.html in a web browser (On a pc, laptop, tablet, smartphone)
 - You can change the ip here to the address of your obs machine.
 If you edited it in the file as mentioned above it will show up here already filled in.
 - Click on the "Connect to Server" button
-- If the connection to the obs machine was successful, a list of buttons will show up with all your scenes you created in obs and another button on top called "Stream Status"
+- If the connection to the obs machine was successful, a list of buttons will show up with all your scenes and sources from obs and another button on top called "Stream Status"

 ### Show Stream Status
 - Click the "Stream Status" button
 - That's it.
 It will show OFFLINE and a white background if you're not streaming and LIVE with a red background when the stream is live

 ### Show Scene Tally
-- Click on the scene name you want
+- Click on the scene name you want that are listed under "Scenes"
 - It will show the name of the scene on top of the page.
 - If the scene is neither in preview or program, the background will be black
 - If the scene is in preview, the background will be green